Home improvements vs moving house – which one is right for you?

 How do I work out the ceiling price of my home?

-Start by having a look at property websites like Rightmove and Zoopla to see what similar properties, with the same number of bedrooms and bathrooms, are selling for in your area.
+Start by having a look at property websites to see what similar properties are selling for in your area.
 That should give you a good idea of the maximum price people will pay for a home like yours.

-For an accurate valuation, though, you’ll be better off getting a professional opinion from an estate agent.
-That could help you decide if your renovation project will add value or not, and if so, roughly how much.
+For an accurate valuation, you’ll need to get a professional opinion from an estate agent.
+That could help you decide if your renovation project can add value or not, and if so, roughly how much.

 Do I need to tell my home insurance provider about all home improvements?